camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ---

 :::warning
-This is an experimental feature.
+This is an experimental feature, and therefore we do not recommend using it in production.
 :::

 Zeebe allows scaling an existing cluster by adding or removing brokers.
 Partitions are automatically redistributed over the new set of brokers to spread the load evenly.